 I thumbed my way past pages, ever forward, hoping to find some answers.
 I wish I had stopped there and not read further but I did.

 It seemed that they lived together, in this house and been quite happy together.
 Even Great Aunt Sally’s rantings seemed to die down a bit.
 I skimmed over snippets of parties and gatherings, Christmases and thanksgivings.
 Great Grandmother had moved in and eventually died.
-The passing of years played out in monologue until I stopped at an entry that made me pause.
+The passing of years played out in monologue until I stopped at an entry that made me shudder.

 April 17th 1935

 I had noticed something odd about Emma that was causing me to wonder.
 Since Christmas she seemed to be gaining a little weight around the middle.
 It was odd because we ate the same things.
 Neither of us had much of a sweet tooth.
 I noticed she had a kind of glow about her too.
 I challenged her about it and she admitted the truth.
 All those years stripped away and we were children screaming and shouting at each other, just like in that tree house.
 She told me she always knew I hated her and she hated me too.
 She admitted choosing Theodore because I had told her I loved him.
 Then she admitted that she and Edgar had been enjoying each other’s company.
 She was pregnant with Edgar’s child.
 I nearly killed her then.
 Only one thing stopped me.
 The thought of that little baby, that sweet innocent child.
 I decided that I would keep her secret for now.
 For the baby’s sake.